VEuPathDB/mapveu/docs/map/architecture/components.md

   position : LatLong, // [ number, number ]
   data : {
     value : number,
-    label : string, // not displayed but good to have the data available for an enlarged version color : string  // hex rgb
+    label : string, // see legend.data[].label; not displayed but good to have the data available for an enlarged version color : string  // hex rgb
   }[],
-  yAxisRange? : [ number, number ], // if absent, do automatic range (local scaling) isAtomic : boolean, // show thumbtack marker if zooming in won't disaggregate onMouseOut :  (e: LeafletMouseEvent) => void, onMouseOver :  (e: LeafletMouseEvent) => void,
+  isAtomic : boolean, // show thumbtack marker if zooming in won't disaggregate onMouseOut :  (e: LeafletMouseEvent) => void, onMouseOver :  (e: LeafletMouseEvent) => void,